PFNs are often described as Bayesian predictors, but their training objective and inference mechanism suggest a more nuanced interpretation.

 Prior-fitted networks provide a fascinating example of how inference itself can be learned.
 By training on large numbers of synthetic datasets, they effectively amortise Bayesian prediction and enable fast, single-pass inference on new problems.

-In that sense, PFNs are best understood as amortized approximations of Bayesian predictors.
-Their behaviour can closely resemble Bayesian inference within the training distribution, but this resemblance ultimately depends on how well the learned mapping generalizes beyond the tasks seen during training.
+PFNs are perhaps best understood as amortised approximations of Bayesian predictors.
+Their behaviour can closely resemble Bayesian inference within the training distribution, but the strength of this resemblance ultimately depends on how well the learned mapping generalises beyond the tasks seen during training.

 Here are some more articles you might like to read next: